martonban/ShaderProgramming/README.md

 # [WIP] Tiny Shaders
 This repository is primarily technical.
-I will be creating code in GLSL, HLSL, using SHADERed or Godot and OSL in Blender.
+I will be creating code in GLSL, HLSL, using SHADERed Godot or Unity and OSL in Blender.